MattBash17/PolygonID-test-schemas/Vocabulary/techLab-vocab.md

 #   techLab
-Is the user part of Tech Lab?
+Is the user part of Tech Lab

 0 - no
 1 - yes